 For more information, see the National Wildlife Federation's new scorecard of outdoor furniture retailers.

 This story originally appeared in Plenty in June 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.